-With any outing during the pandemic, it’s important to choose activities that take the utmost care in sanitation and doing their part to stop the spread of the virus.
+With any outing during the pandemic, it’s important to choose activities that take the utmost care in sanitation and do their part to stop the spread of the virus.
 I’m proud to say that all of the places I visited during my staycation took their responsibility seriously.

 Masks are required in all public locations in New Orleans – from the hotel, to the restaurants, to the museums.
 Wearing a mask is non-negotiable in Orleans parish.

 I was thoroughly impressed in how both the World War II Museum and Sazerac House executed hand sanitation and social distancing.
 Both venues provided stylus pens to interact with the exhibits to avoid people touching the exhibits with their hands.
 Sazerac House also provided gloves for everyone to wear in addition to the stylus pen.